Q 1. What is the need for the Place of Supply of Goods and Services under GST?

 (iii) For supplying a service, a fixed location of service provider is not mandatory and even the service recipient may receive service while on the move.
 The location of billing could be changed overnight;

-(iv) Sometime the same element may flow to more than one location, for example, construction or other services in respect of a railway line, a national highway or a bridge on a river which originate in one state and end in the other state.
-Similarly a copy right for distribution and exhibition of film could be assigned for many states in single transaction or an advertisement or a programme is broadcasted across the country at the same time.
-An airline may issue seasonal tickets, containing say 10 leafs which could be used for travel between any two location in the country.
+(iv) Sometime the same element may flow to more than one location, for example, construction or other services in respect of a railway line, a national highway or a bridge on a river which originate in one state and end in the other Similarly, a copy right for distribution and exhibition of film could be assigned for many states in single transaction or an advertisement or a programme is broad casted across the country at the same time.
+An airline may issue seasonal tickets, containing say 10 leafs which could be used for travel between any two locations in the country.
 The card issued by Delhi metro could be used by a person located in Noida, or Delhi or Faridabad, without the Delhi metro being able to distinguish the location or journeys at the time of receipt of payment;

 (v) Services are continuously evolving and would thus continue to pose newer challenges.
-For example 15-20 years back no one could have thought of DTH, online information, online banking, online booking of tickets, internet, mobile telecommunication etc.
+For example, 15-20 years back no one could have thought of DTH, online information, online banking, online booking of tickets, internet, mobile telecommunication etc.

 Q 3.
 What proxies or assumptions in a transaction can be used to determine the place of supply?